Enigmatrix/Cobalt/docs/DEV_GUIDE.md

 cargo test
 ```

-If you want to run both components together with a shared database , run the Engine
+If you want to run both components together with a shared database, run the Engine
 with `cd src/ui/src-tauri; cargo run --bin engine` instead, since the database is in
 `src/ui/src-tauri/main.db` during `bun run dev`.